Import Custom Character & Retargeting

 Click the dropdown and manually assign the correct joint.

 If your character uses a non-standard skeleton hierarchy (e.g., includes twist bones, IK bones, or cloth/hair bones), automatic mapping may fail.
-In such cases, please share your character file with the MOVIN team via Discord—we’ll be happy to help you configure it properly.

 Last updated